 You can remove rust from granite countertops using granite cleanser, hydrogen peroxide, or poultice.
-When you’re using cleanser all you have to do is to scrub it on the rusty area and rinse it away.
-When it’s hydrogen peroxide, spray it and let it on the spot for a day, and then rinse with water.
-However, if the rust is stubborn and out of your hand, then call the professionals.
+When you’re using a cleanser, all you have to do is scrub it on the rusty area and rinse it away.
+When it’s hydrogen peroxide, spray it and let it sit on the spot for a day, and then rinse with water.
+However, if the rust is stubborn and out of your hand, then call the professionals. 🛠️

 Why Does My Granite Countertop Get Rusty?